Murder of Major Sinha Mohammed Rashed Khan: Background

 Khan had served in Bangladesh Army and on deputation in the Special Security Forces.
 He voluntarily retired from the army in 2018.

-Khan had travelled to Cox's Bazar to make a documentary and was staying at Nilima Resort.
+Khan had travelled to Cox's Bazar to make a documentary and was staying at Neelima Resort.
 He was accompanied by Shahedul Islam Sifat, Shipra Debnath, and Tahsin Rifat Nur; all of whom are film and media students at Stamford University Bangladesh.
 He was driving with an associate, Shehedul Islam Shifat, on Marine Drive road on 31 July 2020 when they were stopped at Shamlapur Police Check post by Inspector Liaqat Ali at around 9 pm.
 He was shot eight times by Inspector Ali.
 He was bought to Cox's Bazar Sadar Hospital where he was declared dead.
 According to the police, they shot Khan after he pointed a gun at them, however according to the witness present, Khan had raised his hands in the air when he was shot.
-Inspector Pradeep called Superintendent of Police ABM Masud Hossain and informed him a army major had been killed in an "encounter.”
+Inspector Pradeep called Superintendent of Police ABM Masud Hossain and informed him an army major had been killed in an "encounter.”
 The recording of the conversation was leaked on social media.

 After Khan's death, Shahedul Islam Sifat and Shipra Debnath were detained by Bangladesh Police while Rifat was handed over to his family.
 Ramu Police filed a case against Shipra on 1 August saying that they recovered alcohol from her room.
 Sifat was charged with the murder of Major Sinha and for possession of narcotics, a separate charge in which they claimed to have recovered 250 grams of marijuana and 50 Ya ba tablets.
 Ain o Salish Kendra represented the students.

-On 2 August 2020, the Public Security Division of the Ministry of Home Affairs created a four man investigation team to look into the death of Khan.
+On 2 August 2020, the Public Security Division of the Ministry of Home Affairs created a four-man investigation team to look into the death of Khan.
 The team was led by Chittagong Additional Divisional Commissioner Mohammad Mizanur Rahman, and included Lieutenant Colonel Md Sajjad Hossain representing the Armed Forces Division, Chittagong Range Additional Deputy Inspector General Zakir Hossain Khan, and Cox's Bazar Additional District Magistrate Shahjahan Ali.
 On 12 August 2020, the team took statements from witnesses at Shamlapur Rohingya camp.
 The probe committee announced they would give a final report on 6 September 2020.
 It summitted the report a day later and it got leaked to the media.